PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 ### Resource Manager

-Currently there is a feature in testing that can be shipped with the Prefect Kubernetes Agent called the Resource Manager.
-The Resource Manager is a small container that runs inside the agent's pod and its responsibilities involve dynamically cleaning up resources that were created from the orchestration of flow runs.
-For example: when a prefect-job is finished the resource manager will delete the job and it's associated pods from the cluster.
+Prefect is currently testing a feature called the Resource Manager alongside the Kubernetes agent.
+The Resource Manager is a small container that runs inside the agent's pod, responsible for cleaning up resources created from the orchestration of flow runs.
+For example: when a prefect-job is finished, the resource manager will delete the job and it's associated pods from the cluster.
 It checks every minute if there are prefect-jobs and pods that need to be cleaned up.

 To install your agent with the resource manager run: